Windows 12: Everything You Need to Know

 AI-Driven Enhancements

 Microsoft suggests big AI features for Windows 12.
-Some possible AI improvements are predictive interfaces, personalized recommendations, backend stability, security, and update efficiency improvement.
+Some possible AI improvements include predictive interfaces, personalized recommendations, backend stability, security, and improved update efficiency .
 Copilot-like features may also become more contextual, with voice-activated commands akin to Microsoft Cortana.

 Modular System Design

 Windows 12 may use a modular design.
 This will create a lighter and customizable version of Windows that fits specific hardware and consumer needs.
-It represents a significant break from the current Windows version, which is one big unified thing.
+It represents a significant break from the current Windows version, which is a single, unified entity.

 Potential Interface Changes